portalplus-repo/portal-plus-privacy/index.md

 Regarding your account and your data, you have the following rights:

 * **Account deletion:** You can permanently delete your account through the extension interface.
-This removes your sign-in record, your profile, and the related team data.
+This removes your sign-in record, your profile, and the related staff data.
-* **Leaving a team:** You can leave any team you belong to at any time.
+* **Leaving a staff group: You can leave any staff group you belong to at any time.
 * **Clearing local data:** Uninstalling the extension automatically deletes all local data on your device.
 * **Access to your data:** You can reach the data linked to your account through the extension interface.

 ## Contact

-If you have questions about this privacy policy, you can reach us at portalplus.support@gmail.com.
+If you have questions about this privacy policy, you can reach us at portalplussupport@gmail.com.

 ## Changes